Coming Soon š At the beginning of April, youāll be

 At least with streaming you watch what you want instead of paying for crap that you never watch.

-The Waffles are my friends about 2 years ago
+The Waffles are my friends over 2 years ago

 better idea; the majority of the shows on these platforms are garbage, with a few decent ones here and there.
 Just go out, buy a USB disc drive that plays CD, DVD, and Blu-Ray discs, purchase whatever shows you desire to watch on DVD or Blu-Ray and whatever music to which you desire to listen, and enjoy them on your personal computer.
 Or, plug said computer into your TV and watch them on that.